jerry2247/agent-control-room/README.md

 Built by Jerry, Jack, Adam, and Ritwin for AWS + Tokens& Harness Engineering Hack.

-We used the sponsor stack where it naturally fit the product: TrueFoundry for optional LLM gateway calls, Composio for live search execution, Airbyte for the durable ETL path, ClickHouse for OLAP metrics, and Render for deployment.
-The project also runs without keys for local demos and CI, and `/api/health` reports the active backend choices.
+We used TrueFoundry for optional LLM gateway calls, Composio for live search execution, Airbyte for the durable ETL path, ClickHouse for OLAP metrics, and Render for deployment.

 ## Live Demo